Mahox99/Skrybawka-sand_bar/README.md

 # Skrybawka-sand_bar
 "Sound bar" application in Unity

-Application which can playing sounds from popular film, projected for Android platform.
+Application type "Sound-bar" allows play sounds from popular film about Gauls.
+App. designed for Android platform.
-Main feature:
+Main features:

-- Aplication is conected to Google Firebase the purpose of testing the number of application sessions by users.
+- Conection to Google Firebase in order to test the number ofapplication sessions by users.
-- Simple in using for users mobile application.
+- Simple to use for mobile-application users.

 PL